 Holiday or Advent Wreaths:

 The evergreen wreaths are typically made of pine, holly or yew plants.
-Pine trees can cause some skin irritation, but the ingestion is unlikely to cause any severe problems (does anyone remember Eull Gibbons asking if anyone has eaten a pine tree in the 1970’s?)
-Yew plants however are toxic.
+Pine trees can cause some skin irritation, but the ingestion is unlikely to cause any severe problems.
+Yew plants, however, are toxic.
 They are evergreen plants with red colored berries, commonly seen in Midwestern landscaping.
 They are often used in wreaths because of the brightly colored green needle like leaves and red berries.
 The yew plant contains toxins that block the movement of calcium and sodium ions in and out of cells; this movement is essential to the functioning of nerves and the heart.
 Ingestion of a few tablespoons of leaves or berries can be fatal in adults, less for children.
 The Illinois Poison Center reported such a death in JAMA, so we know firsthand of the dangers of this plant.
 Fortunately, most exposures are trivial due to the reportedly sharp bitter taste of the leaves and/or berries thus only small amounts ingested that cause few if any symptoms.
 TIP: Know the names of all the plants you bring into your home.
 And as we mentioned before, be sure to keep the plants high and out of reach of small children.

 So who is most at risk?

 There are a couple groups of people we worry about the most: